ccennis/larelastic/readme.md

         ->should($shouldData)
         ->query();

-Now you should only have 2 people who work at the places listed in our should and who are female.
+Now you should only have 2 people who work at the places listed in our `should` and who are female.
 Let's sort them.
-Bear in mind your elastic index must have the correct datatypes for search and sort.
-If you choose to add raw or keyword types you can pass those in your field param, i.e. "account_number.raw"
+Bear in mind your elastic index schema must have the correct datatypes assigned for search and sort.

+See `Using Field Types`for sorting using fields with specific field_types.

         $sortData = [
             'field' => 'account_number',